cogoun/movierama/Readme.md

 # Information

 The application is using Spring Boot for the backend and Angular 7 for the UI.
-H2 in memory database is used for more easier execution.
+H2 in memory database is used for more user friendly setup and execution.
 Shutting down the application will result in loss of data.